Product of the Week: Oticon Opn S™

 Just about everyone has experienced hearing the sound of high-pitched audio feedback, when a microphone is too close to the speakers at a concert.
 Those who use hearing aids can experience this sound by doing something as simple as embracing someone.
 This noise can be eliminated with Oticon’s OpenSound Optimizer™ as part of the Opn S™.

 There is a misconception that hearing aids are purely used to amplify sounds.
 The significance of hearing aids is to allow wearers the capability to detect speech and reduce the sounds of irrelevant noises.
 That is not an easy thing to do in group gatherings.

-An artificial intelligence assistant was newly revealed by Oticon.
-It studies the Opn S™ device wearers’ preferences, and then automatically alters the settings on their hearing aids or notifies the wearers when the settings can be enhanced.
+An artificial intelligence assistant was recently revealed by Oticon.
+The Opn S™ device studies the user's preferences, and then automatically alters the settings on their hearing aids or notifies the wearers when the settings can be enhanced.
 This resolution, known as Kaizn, was acknowledged as the 2019 CES Best of Innovation Award in the Software and Mobile Apps category.

-If you ‘re wondering, “Can I buy these new hearing aids near me?”
-The answer is “yes” if you live in Lancaster County, PA.
-For a free hearing consultation, contact your local Pure Sound Hearing Aid specialist to see if the new Oticon hearing aids can help you with your hearing.
+If you, or a loved one, are interested in a free trial of Oticon's Opn S™, contact us for a free hearing test and consultation, contact your local Pure Sound Hearing Aid specialist to see if the new Oticon hearing aids can help you with your hearing.

 Your comment will be posted after it is approved.